 What is the European Civil Protection Pool (ECPP)?

-The European Civil Protection Pool (ECCP), also more commonly called “the Pool”, was established in 2013.
-Through the ECCP, UCPM Member and Participating states commit to make national assets available for one or more years for UCPM emergency operations.
+The European Civil Protection Pool (ECPP), also more commonly called “the Pool”, was established in 2013.
+Through the ECPP, UCPM Member and Participating states commit to make national assets available for one or more years for UCPM emergency operations.
 After undergoing a certification process ensuring that the committed capacities are suitable for UCPM operations, the assets become available for immediate deployments worldwide.
 The European Commission’s Emergency Response Coordination Centre (ERCC) coordinates these operations whenever there is a request for assistance by the affected states or an international organisation.

 Why the ECPP?